Questions? We're always open. 📞

 Key Financial Pressures

-• Equipment costs — new truck prices have increased 15-20% since 2020, and supply chain constraints continue to affect delivery timelines for new orders.
+• Equipment costs — Since 2020, new truck prices have jumped 15-20%, and ongoing supply chain issues still influence delivery times for new orders.

-• ELD and compliance — electronic logging devices, FMCSA compliance, drug testing programs, and safety technology all add ongoing costs that did not exist a decade ago.
+• ELD and compliance — Costs for electronic logging devices, FMCSA compliance, drug testing, and safety tech are ongoing and didn't even exist a decade ago.

-Strategic financing helps trucking companies navigate these pressures by preserving cash for operating expenses while using leverage for equipment acquisition and growth investments.
-REIL Capital works with carriers to structure financing around these industry-specific cost realities.
+Here's the thing: strategic financing is crucial for trucking companies to tackle these challenges.
+It helps preserve cash for day-to-day expenses while using leverage for buying equipment and making growth investments.
+REIL Capital partners with carriers to tailor financing that aligns with these specific cost challenges in the industry.

 Frequently Asked Questions